gohugoio/hugo/docs/content/templates/functions.md

 Takes a string of code and a language, uses Pygments to return the syntax highlighted code in HTML.
 Used in the [highlight shortcode](/extras/highlighting/).

+### htmlEscape
+HtmlEscape returns the given string with the critical reserved HTML codes escaped, such that `&` becomes `&amp;` and so on.
+It escapes only: `<`, `>`, `&`, `'` and `"`.

+Bear in mind that, unless content is passed to `safeHTML`, output strings are escaped usually by the processor anyway.

+e.g.
+`{{ htmlEscape "Hugo & Caddy > Wordpress & Apache" }} → "Hugo &amp; Caddy &gt; Wordpress &amp; Apache"`

+### htmlUnescape
+HtmlUnescape returns the given string with html escape codes un-escaped.
+This un-escapes more codes than `htmlEscape` escapes, including `#` codes and pre-UTF8 escapes for accented characters.
+It defers completely to the Go `html.UnescapeString` function, so functionality is consistent with that codebase.

+Remember to pass the output of this to `safeHTML` if fully unescaped characters are desired, or the output will be escaped again as normal.

+e.g.
+`{{ htmlUnescape "Hugo &amp; Caddy &gt; Wordpress &amp; Apache" }} → "Hugo & Caddy > Wordpress & Apache"`

 ### humanize
 Humanize returns the humanized version of an argument with the first letter capitalized.